Why It’s Harder To Quit Drinking As A Grey-Area Drinker

 Arguably, drinkers with low rock bottom stories are more likely to recognise that they have a real problem and need help to overcome it.
 They generally go to rehab, and often continue to receive support through recovery meetings.

-Sobriety is a journey made much easier through support and connection with like-minded people.
+Going alcohol-free is a journey made much easier through support and connection with like-minded people.
 You don’t have to go to rehab or AA if those options don’t resonate with you.
 Besides Thrivalist, there are tonnes of communities out there waiting to support your alcohol-free journey.
 From private Facebook groups, Instagram accounts, other sobriety and mindful drinking programs, to traditional recovery meetings, and sober meet-ups, your tribe is out there!

 If that quiet but persistent voice inside you is encouraging you to quit, don’t be afraid of stepping away from the herd to honour yourself.
 Even if your drinking isn’t that bad!